10 Blind Snakes Around The World

 Source: public domain

-A snake which has achieved world domination.
-The Brahminy blind snake (Indotyphlops braminus) is the most successful invasive snake of all, easily beating the Burmese python which has conquered Florida’s everglades.
-It’s also the most common blind snake worldwide, and perhaps overall snake.
+A blind snake which has achieved world domination.
+The Brahminy blind snake (Indotyphlops braminus) is the most successful invasive snake of all time, easily eating the Burmese python which has conquered Florida’s everglades.
+This is the most common blind snake worldwide, and perhaps the most common overall snake.

-Originally, the flowerpot snake (as it’s also known) lived in Africa and Asia, though it’s hard to pinpoint the exact native range given how successfully it has spread.
-The reason is lurking in the soil of ornamental plants, shipped far and wide overseas.
+Originally, the flowerpot snake (as it’s also known) lived in Africa and Asia, although its exact origins are hard to pinpoint given how successfully it has spread.
+The reason for its success is lurking in the soil of ornamental plants, shipped far and wide overseas.
 It’s precisely because of their soil burrowing tendencies that they’ve spread undetected.
-Indotyphlops braminus is now abundant in northern Australia, parts of Europe, Mexico and the southern US, especially Florida.
+After leaving people’s plantpots in gardens and conquering the countryside beyond, the Brahminy blind snake is now abundant in northern Australia, parts of Europe, Mexico and the southern USA, especially Florida.

 3 Western blind snake